-- Per the Governor’s Proclamation 20-28.7: all in-person records request submission/records inspection/copying of records has been suspended AND the requirement to provide initial response within five days has been suspended; these guidelines are in place through November 9, 2020.
+- Per the Governor’s Proclamation 20-28.7: all in-person records request submission/records inspection/copying of records has been suspended AND the requirement to provide initial response within five days has been suspended; these guidelines are in place until Governor Inslee lifts the Emergency Order regarding COVID.
 As with the OPMA guidance, it is anticipated the Governor will extend PRA guidance timelines to be consistent with the Stay Home/Stay Healthy order.

 - All currently scheduled inspection appointment should be cancelled or postponed; electronic production of records is strongly encouraged; and fees for electronic records production still apply.

 - Staff should endeavor to continue to respond to requests in a timely manner to prevent a backlog, all the while balancing with the imminent needs and duties related to the COVID-19 response.

 - In custody arraignments continue via video feed to the County Jail.

 - Hearings and trials have been postponed until after May 4, 2020.